 DIDB has been specifically designed to support pharmaceutical scientists in their assessment of human PK-based drug interactions and drug safety.

-Powered by the the expertise of the team at UW Drug Interaction Solutions, DIDB’s human in vitro and clinical (in vivo) datasets have been used for over 20 years by pharmaceutical researchers and regulatory scientists around the world.
+Powered by the the expertise of the team at UW Drug Interaction Solutions, DIDB’s human in vitro and clinical (in vivo) datasets have been used for 20 years by pharmaceutical researchers and regulatory scientists around the world.

 Trusted by scientists

 Internationally recognized and trusted

 DIDB is internationally recognized as an authoritative, unbiased, transparent research tool by 180 organizations from over 40 countries working in:

 - Academics institutions